Leave the Worries of Tomorrow Behind You Today!

 Late-Life and Medicaid Planning

 Planning for late-life scenarios involves complicated issues, including asset protection and eligibility for government programs such as Medicaid and VA benefits.
-Late-life planning for seniors can cause significant disruptions in a family’s routine, leading to rushed decisions, unclear expectations, and potentially devastating results.
-A consultation with a licensed Kentucky attorney will give clarity and hope during uncertain transitions of life.
+Late-life planning for seniors can cause significant disruptions in a family's routine, leading to rushed decisions, unclear expectations, and potentially devastating results.
+A consultation with a licensed Kentucky attorney will give clarity and hope during uncertain transitions in life.